shimaaAHMED02/HeartFailure-Dashboard/README.md

 ## How to Use The project
 *after downloading the project in your machine*
 >* there are two taps :
-1. mmmmm
+1. dash board tab
-2. model tap
+2. model tab
   >you can enter the features to make data row then press *PREDICT* Button to see the resulted prediction